demisto/content-docs/docs/contributing/marketplace.md

 7. The pull request is created and a reviewer is assigned.

     The documentation for new integration/script/playbook is automatically generated and contains the basic information of it.
-    The files to be reviewed will be listed at the PR comment You will now need to review the documentation (README.md) and modify it according to XSOAR standards.
+    You will now need to review the documentation (README.md) and modify it according to XSOAR standards.
+    The files to be reviewed will be listed at the pull request comment.
     See the [Documentation article](https://xsoar.pan.dev/docs/documentation/readme_file) for more information.

 8. You can now modify the files changed in the pull request as part of the review process.